hivejs/docs/setup/installation.md

 $ cd node_modules; find . -name .babelrc | grep -v packager | xargs rm
 ```

+(Note: This doesn't work on windows.
+I'm not a good batch coder.
+If you are -- any contributions are greatly appreciated.
+Otherwise, you'll have to dig through the directories: Currently babel is [only enabled](https://github.com/hivejs/hive-ui/blob/master/index.js#L42) for modules that start with  `redux`, `flux` or  `reducers`.
+Go through all directories that start with these words and delete the file called `.babelrc`.)

 ## Adjust the settings
 These are just the mandatory settings plus the settings for hive-broadcast-smokesignal.
 ```js